jsdealy/latin/miscellae/guideToLatinConversation.md

 ting in phorum ; Durosthrum.

-orus, exc. : Bosphhrus and others terminating in pbhrus, carnivorus and other words com- pounded with voro, chorus, torus, Olhrus.
+orus, exc. : Bosphhrus and others terminating in pbhrus, carnivorus and other words compounded with voro, chorus, torus, Olhrus.

 osa, exc. : Mhsa, r5sa.